-Spectacular Venezuela, home to some of South America's most incredible landscapes, rightly has a terrible image problem at the moment.
+Venezuela, home to some of South America's most incredible landscapes, rightly has a terrible image problem at the moment.
 Hyperinflation has led to a dramatic drop in living standards and issues with the supply of basic goods, while personal safety, particularly in Caracas, is worse than anywhere else on the continent.
-And yet, visiting Venezuela is both possible and remarkably cheap, with dollars instantly making even backpackers feel wealthy.
-Safety is a serious concern, of course, but sensibly managed it should be no deterrent to a trip.
+Thousands of its own citizens have fled the country and spread throughout South America (it's estimated more than two million have left since 2014).
+While visiting can be incredibly cheap because of the black-market value of the dollar/euro, safety is a serious concern.

-The rewards if you do go are frankly immense.
 Few countries in the world have this degree of natural beauty: Andean peaks, Caribbean coastline, idyllic islands, grasslands teeming with wildlife, the steamy Orinoco Delta and the world's highest waterfall, Angel Falls.
-This is true trip-of-a-lifetime stuff, and right now you’ll have it pretty much all to yourself.
+We cannot recommend traveling here at present, but we hope that the future holds amazing tourist possibilities.

 - Budget lodging US$5